Quick Answer

 | Circulation | Stay obvious without slicing through every zone | Movement is easier when rooms are connected without collapsing into each other. |

-Five signs the plan is doing its job
+These five signs show the plan is doing its job.

 The entry does not collide with everything at once